VirtualSchoolBC

 VirtualSchoolBC is an online school offering free secondary school courses to British Columbia residents.
-It is headquartered in Westminster, British Columbia, Canada.
+It is headquartered in New Westminster, British Columbia, Canada.

 VirtualSchoolBC is a public school within School District 40 New Westminster.
 It is funded by the Ministry of Education of British Columbia.
 Students who complete courses may add them to or complete a graduation plan.

 VirtualSchoolBC uses BlackBoard Learn to deliver continuous entry courses.
 It is a member of LearnNowBC.